-The SAFER programme is open to anyone to take part – you do not have to be a shift worker or frontline worker and you do not have to have any problems with sleep or fatigue.
+The SAFER programme is open to anyone working within UK Policing to take part.
+You do not have to work shifts or be in frontline role, and you do not have to have any problems with sleep or fatigue.
 We want as many people as possible to take part so we get a representative picture of sleep issues.

 It doesn’t take long, and could provide you with some real benefits so it really is worth getting involved.
 Here’s a run down of the process: